Reeling in the years of operation

 Upgrades to mechanical and electrical systems raise performance and efficiency levels in a few key areas, H&P adds.
 First, they extend component life and greater overall system longevity through better design and operating features.
 Second, upgrades reduce maintenance and downtime through more durable and readily available parts.
 Finally, they allow cost effective delivery while increasing equipment lifetime.

-Mechanical upgrades, in particular, help equipment withstand the rigours of processing loads faster, while electrical upgrades provide improved components for greater throughput, more precision and better diagnostic evaluation,all with added safety.
+Mechanical upgrades, in particular, help equipment withstand the rigours of processing loads faster, while electrical upgrades provide improved components for greater throughput, more precision and better diagnostic evaluation,

 A good example from the past couple of years is the Duluth Ore Dock, where electrical power transfer specialist Conductix-Wampfler undertook a major upgrade to a 51-year-old cable reel system.